 So what to do when a recipe calls for buttermilk, but you don’t have any?
 Here’s a quick alternative that works great in baked goods…

-To make cultured buttermilk, the kind you buy at the store, you’ll need to plan ahead.
+To make cultured buttermilk, you’ll need to plan ahead.
 You can either make a batch using storebought buttermilk, or you can purchase a starter.
-For my buttermilk and cheese, I used storebought to culture a new batch.
+For my buttermilk and cheese, I usually use store-bought buttermilk to culture a new batch.

-Pour your milk into a saucepan and place on medium heat.
-Warm to 160 degrees Fahrenheit and hold at that temperature for about 10 minutes to kill unwanted bacteria.
+Pour your milk into a saucepan and place it on medium heat.
+Warm to 180 degrees Fahrenheit and hold at that temperature for about 10 minutes to kill unwanted bacteria.
+Allow the milk to cool down to 70 to 77 degrees Fahrenheit.

-Pour ingredients into a clean glass container.
+Pour the ingredients into a clean glass container.
 Mix well and cover.
 Allow this to sit on the counter at room temperature (between 70-77 F) for 12 to 24 hours.
 It should be thick and ready to use in your recipes.
-If it comes out in stringy lumps, clean the container better next time or make sure that your buttermilk is not sitting next to something with wild cultures.
-Wild bacteria and yeast can cause problems with your culture.
-You should still be able to use it in baked recipes.

 Cons – There are a couple of problems with this method.
 You need to have buttermilk on hand in order to make more…so plan to do a lot of baking!
 In addition, you might not be able to use your new batch to make more.
 Usually, the store bought cultures aren’t very long lived in subsequent batches.